Avaya Holdings Corp. (AVYA) Cl - GuruFocus.com

-The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all investors who purchased or otherwise acquired Avaya Holdings Corp.
-(NYSE: AVYA) between November 22, 2021 and November 29, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all investors who purchased or otherwise acquired Avaya Holdings Corp. (: AVYA) between November 22, 2021 and November 29, 2022, for violations of the Securities Exchange Act of 1934.
 Avaya purports to be a "global leader in digital communications products, solutions, and services for businesses of all sizes delivering its technology predominately through software and services."

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Avaya.
 Shareholders who want to act as lead plaintiff for the class must file their papers by March 6, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.